naihloan/ramoneando/docs/drafts-writing/DeMauro,Martin.2019.How-to-make-sense-of-precariousness-BACKUP-2019-08-28.md

 finite and contingent condition.
-But specific paths undertaken by the cultural critique in the past decades bring to surface an epochal dimension, not only a political logic, or a governmental rationality (what Foucault described as the neo-liberal governmentality), a corporeal life signaled by the mutual exposition and vulnerability, or the processes of dispossession and expropriation that damages such condition (Athanasiou & Butler, 2013); but rather a precarious life, a *bíos*-precarious which opens
+But specific paths undertaken by the cultural critique in the past decades bring to surface an epochal dimension, not only a political logic, or a governmental rationality (what Foucault described as the neoliberal governmentality), a corporeal life signaled by the mutual exposition and vulnerability, or the processes of dispossession and expropriation that damages such condition (Athanasiou & Butler, 2013); but rather a precarious life, a *bíos*-precarious which opens